Dentist Vs Orthodontist – Which To Choose?

 It is important to see your dentist regularly for routine dental care and examinations.
 This will help prevent the issues listed above.
 Maintaining good dental health will lead to a lifetime of smiles.

-Porcelain veneers are sometimes perceived as something out of Hollywood.
+Porcelain veneers are often used as part of creating a Hollywood smile.
 There is a good reason for this as many actors and actresses have abnormally perfect white teeth.
 Cosmetic dentistry is an art and smiles can be recreated or they can be perfect.
 Perfection is in the eye of the beholder.
 Some like having small gaps between their teeth or a tooth slightly out of alignment.
 Porcelain veneers work very well when cosmetic changes need to be made without the need for more invasive dental procedures.

 -Desire For A New, Beautiful Smile.
 Generally when someone openly wants a change in appearance, especially one requiring a significant financial investment, they are usually more receptive to maintaining it properly.
 If the porcelain veneers are not cared for they can and will develop tooth decay as well as break down.
 Routine dental examinations, professional cleanings, and excellent dental hygiene are an integral part of keeping your new smile looking its best.

--Healthy Teeth And Gums.
-If extensive tooth decay, fractured teeth, or periodontal disease are present, you will not be considered a good candidate for porcelain veneers.
+-Healthy Teeth And Periodontal Tissues.
+If extensive tooth decay, fractured teeth, or periodontal disease are present, you will not be a good candidate for the porcelain veneer procedure.
 Good oral health is required for porcelain veneers.
 The mouth needs to be in a healthy, stable state to allow porcelain veneers to be considered an option.
 You will need a full dental examination to assess your dental health.
 If your mouth is not free of the above conditions, it is best to avoid porcelain veneers due to an increased chance of failure.

 -Teeth Alignment.
 Severely misaligned teeth are not good candidates as this will cause issues with preparation of teeth for porcelain veneers.
 A good cosmetic dentist will try to be quite conservative when removing natural tooth structure.
 If the teeth are too far out of alignment it means more tooth structure will need to be removed to accomodate the spacing.
 Removing too much tooth structure can lead to tooth sensitivity and even nerve exposure (requiring possible root canal therapy).
 For teeth that are severely misaligned, invisalign, 6 month smile orthodontics, or traditional orthodontics may be needed to bring them into proper alignment.